caktus/django-scribbler/docs/quick-start.rst

 You need to include ``scribbler`` to your installed apps. django-scribbler requires ``django.contrib.auth`` which in turn requires ``django.contrib.sessions`` which are enabled in Django by default.
 You will also need to include a context processor to include the current request in the template context.
+This is included by default in Django 1.8+ when using the ``startproject`` command.

 .. code-block:: python